HenryLHH/hhlin-academic/content/authors/admin/_index.md

 bio: My research interests focus on "reasoning over safety", or RoS, which lies at the intersection of causal discovery and representation, skill-based abstraction and safe reinforcement learning.
 Specifically, I'm interested in their applications in safety-critical scenarios like autonomous vehicles and robot manipulation.

 interests:
-- Causal Representation Learning
+- Causal reasoning for Generalizable Reinforcement Learning
-- Trustworthy Reinforcement Learning
+- Safety-critical Scenario Generation for Autonomous Vehicles
-- Contact-rich Manipulation and Robotic Assembly
+- Learning from Imperfect Demonstration

 education:
   courses: